Sara Pascoe: Career

 In May 2018, she starred in a BBC comedy short entitled "Sara Pascoe vs Monogamy".

 In March 2019, she appeared in Travelling Blind with Amar Latif on BBC2.

 In April 2019, a live recording of Pascoe's LadsLadsLads tour at the London Palladium was shown on BBC Two.

 In November 2020, she hosted An Evening With Yuval Noah Harari, a livestream book launch held by How to Academy and Penguin Books.

 Pascoe's six-part comedy series Out of Her Mind premiered on BBC Two in October 2020.
 Exploring "heartbreak, family and how to survive them", the series is loosely based on her own life, with Pascoe playing a version of herself.
 Co-stars include Juliet Stevenson and Cariad Lloyd.

 Pascoe's three-part BBC Two series called Last Woman on Earth with Sara Pascoe premiered on 27 December 2020.
 In May 2022, the series was recommissioned for a second series, which premiered on 9 April 2023.

 As a television host, Pascoe has presented the Dave series Comedians Giving Lectures, the panel show Guessable for Comedy Central UK, and The Great British Sewing Bee.
 Before presenting series 8, 9 and 11 of the latter, she was one of the competitors on a festive celebrity edition in 2020.

 Pascoe has written three books.
 The first, Animal: The Autobiography of a Female Body, was published in 2016.
-Her second book, Sex Power Money (published in 2019) explores (mostly heterosexual) sexual relations, with particular focuses on male sexuality and on sex work.
+Her second book, Sex Power Money (published in 2019), explores (mostly heterosexual) sexual relations, with particular focuses on male sexuality and prostitution.
 It is informed by evolutionary biology and social research, and by Pascoe's own experiences and feelings.
-She also hosts a related podcast of the same name, in which she interviews people who have experience around sex work, stripping and porn.
+She also hosts a related podcast of the same name, in which she interviews people who have experience of prostitution, stripping, and pornography.

 Pascoe's debut novel, Weirdo, was published in 2024.
 It was shortlisted for the 'Published Novels' section of the 2025 Comedy Women in Print Prize and won the prize's inaugural Jilly Cooper Award.